texas-justice-initiative/website-nextjs/content/blog/posts/this-is-how-we-watchdog.md

 And finally, the officer-involved shooting report for Reginald Alexander Jr. had been submitted by Dallas police, though media reported that he was shot by officers from another agency.

-For each of these inconsistencies, I emailed the person at the agency responsible for filing the report an pointed out what I'd found.
+For each of these inconsistencies, I emailed the person at the agency responsible for filing the report and pointed out what I'd found.
 A couple immediately responded.
 One had misunderstood the law and filed the missing report that day, and another one said:

 ![](https://res.cloudinary.com/texas-justice-initiative/image/upload/v1608508869/MissingCDRResponse_Redacted_j49ge1.pdf)